Culturing Plasmodium falciparum Strains in the Lab

 Thaw the frozen vial of plasmodium cells as follows:

-- Measure 10X the volume of solution C in a 5ml syringe and add thes slowly to the pelleted parasites.
+Measure 10X the volume of solution C in a 5ml syringe and add these slowly to the pelleted parasites.
 Mix gently using a pasteur pipette.

 Appendix 2 - Pseudo purple stains that may be confused for parasites inside RBCs.
 Notice the lack of distinct staining of the nucleus.